This topic tells you how to configure Tanzu Buildpacks with kp CLI.

 You can also change the delimiter used when appending or prepending by setting $BPE_DELIM_<NAME> for a particular variable name.
 It will default to an empty string (i.e. no delimiter).
 An example of using this would be to append to PATH or LD_LIBRARY_PATH, which are colon delimited.

-DO NOT embed sensitive credentials or information using the environment variables buildpack.
+Do not embed sensitive credentials or information using the environment variables buildpack.
 This information is added to the image generated by your build tool, so anyone with access to the image can see what you embed using this buildpack.

 buildpack.yml